 North Coast 500 highlights:

 - Between Kinlochewe and Gairloch you will pass by Loch Maree, a glorious loch caressed by craggy mountains.
 At 21.7km long and a max of 4km wide, it is the fourth largest freshwater loch in Scotland.
-One of our wonderful holiday homes, Letterewe Lodge, is situated on Loch Maree, on the opposite side, and can only be reached by the estate boat.

 - The stretch between Lochinver on the west coast and Durness on the north coast will surprise you at the turn of every corner.
 With options for detours along this road, you can sneak off to Sandwood Bay, Balnakeil Bay or Smoo Cave.
 However, the views from the car are pretty spectacular too!

 - The road between John o’Groats and Tain takes you all the way down the eastern coastline of North Scotland which promises a smooth drive with sea views.
 The small villages of Brora and Dornoch are just lovely and the magical Dunrobin Castle is set between.